 Every employer engaged in a trade or business who pays remuneration, including non-cash payments of $600 or more for the year (all amounts if any income, social security, or Medicare tax was withheld) for services performed by an employee must file Form W-2 for each employee.
-These requirements are true even if the employee is related to the employer from whom:
+These requirements hold true even if:

 Is Form W-3 accompanied by other forms?

-Form W-3 must be filed with the Social Security Administration by January 31st, 2018, whether filing electronically or using paper forms.
+Copy A of Form W-3 must be filed with the Social Security Administration by January 31st, 2019.

 And again, don’t file this form on it’s own: always accompany it with Form(s) W-2.